West Elm

 The West Elm Nassau Sofa: A Best-Seller That Earns the Label

 The Nassau is West Elm's current flagship modular sofa, and it has earned that status through a combination of genuine design flexibility and a construction package that is honest about what it delivers.
 This is not a sofa making claims it cannot support.
-It is a mid-market modular piece with a clean aesthetic, real customization depth, and the construction realities you would expect from West Elm: sinuous springs, kiln-dried hardwood, and cushion longevity that is adequate without being exceptional.
+It is a mid-market modular piece with a clean aesthetic, real customization depth, and the construction realities you would expect from West Elm: sinuous springs, kiln-dried wood, and cushion longevity that is adequate without being exceptional.
 For buyers who prioritize configuration flexibility and visual versatility over maximum construction quality, the Nassau makes a strong case.

 At $1,599 to $4,500-plus depending on configuration and fabric, the Nassau has a wide price range that reflects how many different sofas it can be.
 The two-piece loveseat-scale configuration in a standard woven sits at the lower end; a four-piece L-shaped sectional in a premium performance velvet is a serious investment.
 The modular pricing structure is transparent, and West Elm's website does a reasonable job of showing how different configurations add up.
 Buyers willing to do the configuration math can get a well-specified three-seater for a competitive price compared to non-modular alternatives at this tier.